Seasons of Story

 • Stay Authentic to Your Mission: This framework should enhance, not replace, your organization's unique voice and approach.
 Use it as a guide to amplify your existing strengths while discovering new opportunities for connection.

-Purpose of Spring Season
+Purpose of Q1

 Psychological Context

-Theme/Focus: Origins & Invitation
+Theme/Focus: Initiatives & Celebration

 Key Tasks